andraugust/andraugust.github.io/thermo.md

 Suppose that two thermodynamic systems interact by exchanging something with each other.
 "Something" could be energy, particles, volume, or anything else that's exchangeable.
 The big question of this section is: what happens to each system's macrostate during the exchange?

 __Energy Exchange.__ To start, consider two systems having energies $$U_1$$ and $$U_2$$ that interact by exchanging energy.
-Throughout their interaction each system's energy fluctuates due to their giving and gaining of energy back and forth to each other, but the total energy $$U=U_1+U_2$$ remains constant.
+Throughout their interaction each system's energy fluctuates due to their giving and gaining of energy back and forth to each other, but all the while the total energy $$U=U_1+U_2$$ is constant.
 After the systems interact for a while, what are their energies?

 According to the uniformity assumption, the probability of observing a pair of energies is